-There are options to incorporate in Delaware in 24 hours, the same day, in two hours, or in a half-hour, and all can be done online.
-The same-day, two-hour, and half-hour options are very expensive, and should be reserved for dire need.
+There are options to incorporate in Delaware in 24 hours, the same day, in two hours or a half-hour, and all can be done online.
+The same-day, two-hour, and half-hour options are very expensive and should be reserved for dire need.

 The Delaware corporate statutes give a business a lot of flexibility in how the business is organized and in the rights and duties of the board members and shareholders.

 Delaware allows one person to be the director, shareholder, and officer of a Delaware corporation.
 Other states typically require three different people to fill these positions.

 Other states have begun to mimic Delaware corporate statutes, but the extensive Delaware case law still outweighs these benefits in other states.

 Preference for Investors

 Angel investors and venture capitalists prefer to invest in corporations that are incorporated in Delaware.
 If you know that you'll need funding from either of these sources, it's important to look into incorporating in Delaware.